 ICHRA is a new type of HRA that expands upon the capabilities and benefits of its predecessor, the Qualified Small Employer HRA.

 Now, instead of being capped at 50 employees, employers of any size can set up an HRA for their employees.

-ICHRA also allows business owners to customize their reimbursements across different classes of employees.
+The ICHRA health insurance model also allows business owners to customize their reimbursements across different classes of employees.
 While everyone must be treated fairly within a certain class, reimbursement rates can vary between full time, part time, seasonal, remote, etc. This allows for a higher degree of efficiency when it comes to spending your benefits budget.

 Helpful resource: Full list of ICHRA classes.

 How ICHRA works:

 - First, the business owner sets the monthly reimbursement amount and the employees purchase an individual health plan that works best for them.

 - After an employee submits receipts, the business owner simply reimburses them for healthcare costs.
 The funds aren't subject to payroll tax from an employer standpoint and aren't considered income for the employee and taxed accordingly.

 - Plus, the employer can skip the hassle of choosing and administering a group plan that would bring with it premium hikes and participation rate requirements.